Theoretical Modeling of Large Language Model Self-Improvement Training Dynamics Through Solver-Verifier Gap: Introduction

 From the experimental perspective, we find in~\cref{sec:experiment} that such theoretical modeling demonstrates strong practical efficacy.
 Specifically, experimental results across various models and datasets in~\cref{fig:self-improvement} reveal that the capability dynamics indeed follow an exponential law, as implied by the theoretical framework in \cref{sec: theory self}.
 Besides, we observe in~\cref{fig:self-improvement} that the verifier capability consistently outperforms the solver throughout the self-improvement process, which might be empirical evidence of the solver-verifier gap’s crucial role in driving capability improvement.
 To further investigate the role of the solver-verifier gap, we conduct experiments in~\cref{sec:self-evaluation of si} on multiple LLMs demonstrating that the gap generally occurs in practice.
 These findings hold across varying sample sizes and even under cross-evaluation scenarios.

 We further analyze in~\cref{sec:cross} the application of this framework in cross-improvement, a potential approach to enhance the ultimate capability of self-improvement.
 Cross-improvement in this paper refers to the utilization of external data in the verification step (details in~\cref{fig:flow chart}).
 Within the theoretical framework, we contend that cross-improvement outperforms self-improvement due to the enhanced verification capabilities.
 We then derive the training dynamics under the cross-improvement regimes, with enhanced verification capabilities compared to self-improvement.
 This analysis can further assist in answering the question: given the limited amount of external data, how should one allocate these external data during the cross-improvement training process?
 Our theoretical analyses demonstrate that the timing of using external data is not crucial; rather, the utilization of such data genuinely enhances the training process.
 Therefore, external data can be incorporated at any stage as desired.
 Experiments in~\cref{sec: cross experiment} on the cross-improvement validate the theoretical findings.
-Our main contributions are \begin{itemize}[leftmargin=*, topsep=0pt, itemsep=0pt] \item \textbf{Theoretical framework:} We detail our theoretical framework on the dynamics of self-improvement in \cref{sec: theory self}, inspired by the potential energy framework based on the \emph{solver-verifier capability gap} in \cref{eq:solver-verifier gap}.
-Theoretical derivations in~\cref{eq:exponential law} imply an exponential law for the model capability, and we further establish the extreme capability based on the framework.

-\item \textbf{Experiments:} We conduct experiments on self-improvement to verify the theoretical framework in~\cref{sec:experiment} across multiple models, datasets, and verification methods.
-Our empirical observations indicate that (i) the uncertainty/accuracy during the self-improvement process follows an exponential law with an extreme capability (\cref{fig:self-improvement}) as implied by the theoretical framework; (ii) the solver-verifier gap generally happens in practice across different regimes (\cref{sec:self-evaluation of si}), validating the utility of the gap as the potential energy.

-\item \textbf{Cross-improvement:} We further investigate in~\cref{sec:cross} the cross-improvement under the above framework, where limited external data is provided during the training process.
-We contend in~\cref{sec: cross theory} that cross-improvement might improve the verifier capability, thus improving the extreme capability of self-improvement.
-Empirically, we observe in~\cref{sec: cross experiment} that if the verifier capability is improved by the external data, the performances of LLM are enhanced, and vice versa (\cref{result of ci}).
-This accords with the theoretical findings. \end{itemize}
+Our main contributions are presented in~\cref{app:contributions}.